iruneiro33/Plotly_deploy/README.md

 # Plotly_deploy

-The objective of this project is to create an interactive dashboard to create graphs regarding the interested data.
-Graphs such as bar and bubble.
+The objective of this project is to create an interactive dashboard to explore the Belly Button Biodiversity results.